wilfredinni/python-cheatsheet/cheatsheet/regular-expressions.md

 ## Matching specific repetitions with Curly Brackets

-If you have a group that you want to repeat a specific number of times, follow the group in your regex with a number in curly brackets.
-For example, the regex `(Ha){3}` will match the string 'HaHaHa', but it will not match 'HaHa', since the latter has only two repeats of the (Ha) group.
+If you have a group that you want to repeat a specific number of times, follow the group in your regex with a number in curly brackets:

-Instead of one number, you can specify a range by writing a minimum, a comma, and a maximum in between the curly brackets.
-For example, the regex (Ha){3,5} will match 'HaHaHa', 'HaHaHaHa', and 'HaHaHaHaHa'.

 ```python
 >>> ha_regex = re.compile(r'(Ha){3}')